jalvesaq/vimcmdline/README.md

 application in a tmux session.
 Note that `gnome-terminal` does not require an `&` at the end of the command because it forks immediately after startup.

+Your `~/.inputrc` should not include `set keymap vi` because it would cause some applications to start in vi's edit mode.
+Then, you would always have to press either `a` or `i` in the interpreter console before using it.

 ## See also

 Plugins with similar functionality are [neoterm], [vim-slime] and [repl.nvim].